ingu-repo/reactive-programing/README.md

 * Simplest way to create Mono of Publisher is just() method

 **Flux**
-* publish n items such as price chagnes intraday etc
+* flux can emit more than 1 item, and it is useful in such as price chagnes etc
+* Followed by onComplete or onError, and basically never ending.
 * Need Stream / Back pressure / extra mothods handling stream processing

 **Appendix**